Certora/Documentation/docs/prover/cli/options.md

 We can tell the Certora Prover to continue even when the first split has had a maximum-depth timeout.
-Note that this is only useful for {term}`SAT result`s, since for an overall {term}`UNSAT result`s, all splits need to be UNSAT, while for a SAT result it is enough that one split is UNSAT.
+Note that this is only useful for {term}`SAT result`s, since for an overall {term}`UNSAT result`s, all splits need to be UNSAT, while for a SAT result it is enough that one split is SAT.

 % TODO: talk about SAT / UNSAT -- violated/not-violated won't due it due to `satisfy`...